 Markwell quotes Feurer’s Remember Virden, 1898, pamphlet:

-Note: For much more first-hand detail, see the link posted by Diane Unger in Comments below.
+Note: For much more first-hand detail, including what probably is a partial list of the wounded, see the link contributed by Diane Unger in Comments below.

 Original content copyright Sangamon County Historical Society.
 You are free to republish this content as long as credit is given to the Society.